Travel guide

 Conclusion

-After Brexit, the United Kingdom ceased to be "free" territory by law: some operators include it and others charge, so checking your rate before leaving is essential.
+After Brexit, the United Kingdom stopped being "free" territory by law: some operators include it and others charge, so checking your plan before you leave is essential.
 The most worry-free way to travel is to have data at a fixed price.
-Activate your eSIM before taking off and forget about bill surprises by checking our travel eSIM store.
+Activate your eSIM before you take off and forget about bill surprises by consulting our travel eSIM store for the United Kingdom.

 Marc González Sáez